 The charity is managed by a Board of Trustees that meets on a bi-monthly basis with additional meetings as required.
-The Board is predominately made up of people with Multiple Sclerosis.
+55% of the Board is made up of people living with Multiple Sclerosis.
 There is a full time Centre Manager who works closely with the Board.
-There is a full time and part-time Support Officer.
+There are one full time and 2 part-time personnel.